artsiomkorzun/1brc-walkthrough/Walkthrough.md

 WOW!
 It does not seem to help.
 The performance drop is reproducible on different machines.
 The new API might be not yet that optimized as ByteBuffer.
-But in general it is good technique, especially when a file "sits" in the page cache.
+But in general it is a good technique, especially when a file "sits" in the page cache.
 Anyway we will keep this change.
+Because we want to map a whole file with size more than 2 GB.
+Later we will reside to using private API to access memory to improve performance.

 ### 04 - Parallelism
 It is time to grab all our cpus.
-Let's keep it simple by dividing our file into N even segments.
+Let's keep it simple by dividing our file into N even segments one for each core that we have.
 N is 8 for our evaluation.
 ```java
 Aggregator[] split(MemorySegment segment) {
     int parallelism = Runtime.getRuntime().availableProcessors();  // = 8